Krishaad/rugbyStatTrak/README.md

 # rugbyStatTrak
-Final year project that I developed for the University of  Birmingham rugby team.
+Final year project that I am currently developing for the University of  Birmingham rugby team.